Skip to content

 Locations

-Black-market venues attach to the existing port-class system as Class-0 Black Market stations (a sub-classification of Class-0; distinct from the Class-0 Sol-style hubs that sell colonists).
+Black-market venues attach to the existing port-class system as Class-0 Black Market stations (a sub-classification of Class-0; distinct from the Class-0 Capital Sector welcome hubs that issue pioneer migration contracts).
 Additional venue types:

 Venue Where Discovery

-Class-0 Black Market station Frontier zone, Fringe Alliance territory Faction missions, NPC tip-offs
+Class-0 Black Market station Frontier zone, Fringe Alliance territory Faction-rep gating + NPC tip-offs

-Hidden sector Sectors with no entry in standard navigation tables Mission rewards, exploration scans
+Hidden sector Sectors with no entry in standard navigation tables Long-range scans, exploration discovery

 Abandoned outpost Decommissioned OUTPOST stations now repurposed Random encounter, faction intel

-Nebula-shrouded cluster Sectors with NEBULA special type that occlude long-range scans Local rumour, mapping missions
+Nebula-shrouded cluster Sectors with NEBULA special type that occlude long-range scans Local rumour, sector cataloguing

 Discovery is gated.
 A new player does not see black-market stations on the galaxy map.
 Access opens by: